AhmedZamil/Task.Milbix.ScottBarron/README.md

-# Task Milbix for ScottBarron

-# Developer TASK for Milbix (ScottBarron) - Technical Challenge
+## Developer TASK for Milbix (ScottBarron) - Technical Challenge

- ## Delevery /Task Complete :
+ # Delevery /Task Complete :
 Setup shortcut It's Just to setup to all done Now.(.NET SDK 6.0.4 Needs to be present)

     ## 1. Download zip.